Alyona2323/website/README.md

 # website
 alyona_23
-Many user projects on Django about news in Ukraine.
+Multiuser project on Django about news in Ukraine.
+The result of the work http://3.87.162.90/ua_online